chunren/credit-card-fraud-detection-by-randomforest/README.md

 ## Conclusion

 The best-performing **RandomForestClassifier** model achieved a **Final F1-score of 0.93** for detecting fraud on the test set.
 While the precision for fraud detection was perfect (1.00), the recall of 0.87 indicates some fraud transactions were missed.
 The model showed a very strong overall performance with a **ROC-AUC score of 0.99**, indicating that it can distinguish between fraud and non-fraud transactions very effectively.

+The performance of this RandomForest model can now be compared to the **XGBoost** model, which was also tested on the same dataset.